Shane Boyd: Tennessee Titans

-Boyd was signed by the Tennessee Titans before the 2005 season, but was released on August 29.
+After going undrafted, Boyd was signed by the Tennessee Titans on April 29, 2005.
+He was later released on August 29.

 Pittsburgh Steelers

-After being signed by the Pittsburgh Steelers, he was allocated to NFL Europe and played for the Cologne Centurions before being cut by the Steelers on September 2.
-Boyd became NFL Europe's all-time leading rushing quarterback, amassing 339 yards on the ground to break Jon Kitna’s record by five yards.
+Boyd signed with the Pittsburgh Steelers on February 16, 2006.
+The Steelers then allocated him to NFL Europe to play for the Cologne Centurions.
+He played in all ten games, starting four, for the Centurions during the 2006 NFL Europe season, completing 100 of 185 passes (54.1%) for 1,139 yards, five touchdowns, and 11 interceptions.
+Boyd also rushed 47 times for 339 yards, becoming NFL Europe's all-time leading rushing quarterback (breaking Jon Kitna’s record by five yards).
+Boyd was released by the Steelers on September 2, 2006.

 Arizona Cardinals

-Boyd spent most of the 2006 season on the Arizona Cardinals before being activated for the season finale.
-He was waived during final cuts on August 31, 2007.
+On September 4, 2006, Boyd was signed to the practice squad of the Arizona Cardinals.
+On December 29, he was promoted to the active roster for the season finale.
+He was waived during final cuts on September 1, 2007.

 Houston Texans

-Boyd was signed to the Houston Texans' practice squad in October 2007.
-He was re-signed in the 2008 offseason, but waived on August 29.
+Boyd was signed to the Houston Texans' practice squad on October 24, 2007.
+He was promoted to the active roster on December 7.
+He was released on August 30, 2008.

 Montreal Alouettes

-Boyd was signed by the Montreal Alouettes on May 29, 2009, and released at the beginning of training camp, June 6, 2009.
+Boyd was signed by the Montreal Alouettes on May 29, 2009.
+He was released at the beginning of training camp on June 6, 2009.

 California Redwoods

-He was drafted by the California Redwoods on June 18, 2009.

-He signed with the team on September 2 and scored the first ever UFL touchdown in the second quarter of the game on October 8.
+Boyd was drafted by the California Redwoods of the United Football League (UFL) on June 18, 2009.
+He signed with the team on September 2, and scored the first ever UFL touchdown in the second quarter of the game on October 8.
 Boyd was the only one of the four starting quarterbacks in the UFL's first season to have never played a regular season NFL game.
+He played in five games, starting four, overall for the Redwoods during the 2009 UFL season, recording 75 completions on 124 attempts (60.5%) for 814 yards, three touchdowns, and five interceptions.
+Boyd also rushed 23 times for 110 yards and two touchdowns.

 Indianapolis Colts

-Boyd was signed to the Indianapolis Colts' practice squad on December 2, 2009, but was waived on December 9.
+Boyd was signed to the Indianapolis Colts' practice squad on December 2, 2009, but was waived on December 8.